despicablehorror/despicablehorror/README.md

 `A bit about me【 WIP 】:`

 I identify as a pan fictosexual and aroace, so you can call me a 'hopelesss romantic' all you like, but it's true.
+I also identify as demiboyflux, contemplating transmasc or non-binary.

 I'm sorry if I don't sound interested in what you're talking about if I reply with something like 'Mmhm', unless what you're talking about is GENUINELY boring.